tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 Another development that will help students, particularly those working on an assignment involving a local data file, create reprexes is the new `wd` argument to set working directory of the reprex.[^2] Writing a reproducible example with a minimal dataset is better practice, but this can be quite difficult for new learners.
 Being able to easily use local data will make it easier for them to benefit from other aspects of reprex earlier on.

 Being able to create a reprex in the current working directory means you can also benefit from a project-level `.Rprofile` if you happen to have one in your project.
 This is likely not going to have implications for new learners, for whom this would be an advanced concept, but it can be helpful for instructors who teach with a different suite of packages than what they locally have installed (e.g., CRAN versions for teaching vs. development versions for personal use).
 If this describes you, I recommend using [**renv**](https://rstudio.github.io/renv/index.html) in projects where you keep teaching materials, which uses `.Rprofile` to implement a project-specific package library.
-Then, `reprex(wd = ".")` can be used to render using the project-specific library.
+Then, `reprex(wd = ".")` will create a reprex using the packages in that library.

 For more on updates in reprex, read the blog posts for the [1.0.0](https://www.tidyverse.org/blog/2021/02/reprex-1-0-0/) and [2.0.0](https://www.tidyverse.org/blog/2021/04/reprex-2-0-0/) releases.
 And if you're new to reprex, start [here](https://reprex.tidyverse.org/articles/articles/learn-reprex.html).